-Risk: That some or all improvements are not supported by the community due to impacts to the environment (specifically trees).
+48. Risk: That some or all improvements are not supported by the community due to impacts to the environment (specifically trees).

-Consequence Likelihood Rating Major Possible High
+Consequence Likelihood Rating

+Major Possible High

+A stice of Charles and

 Inform the community as part of scoping for the vegetation works, and undertake surveys where required.
 Significant mature trees can be protected with barriers, at a cost.